chmlee/ream-doc/content/overview/origin.md

 ## Documentation

-I want my inline documentation to be easy to read.
+I wanted my inline documentation to be easy to read.
-Though I'm comfortable reading raw monospace text files, I still prefer reading HTML or PDF files if possible.
+Though I was comfortable reading raw monospace text files, I still preferred reading HTML or PDF files if possible.
-To do so with YAML or TOML, I have to write a documentation generator which either build upon an existing implementation or write one myself from scratch.
+To do so with YAML or TOML, I had to write a documentation generator which either build upon an existing implementation or write one myself from scratch.
 If so, I much rather write an implementation of my own language which caters to my own needs and preferences.

 If I don't want to convert a data serialization language to a markup language, why don't I serialize a markup language?